pytorch/tutorials/prototype_source/semi_structured_sparse.rst

 +---------------------+-------------+--------+------------+-------------+

 Semi-structured sparsity has an additional advantage from a workflow perspective.
-Because the sparsity level is fixed at 50%, it is easier to decompose the problem of sparsifing a model into two distinct subproblems:
+Because the sparsity level is fixed at 50%, it is easier to decompose the problem of sparsifying a model into two distinct subproblems:

 * Accuracy - How can we find a set of 2:4 sparse weights that minimize the accuracy degradation of our model?
 * Performance - How can we accelerate our 2:4 sparse weights for inference and reduced memory overhead?